top of page

 Social Health: A New Model for Wrap-Around School Services

 Many schools use wrap-around services to meet basic resource needs for students and families.
-We describe a unique model that intentionally builds relationships, skills, and knowledge in addition to providing resource access.
-This way students and families cultivate the social support, social capital, and skills to own the resource access process.
+We describe a unique model that intentionally builds relationships, skills, and knowledge, in addition to providing resource access.
+In this way, students and families cultivate the social support, social capital, and skills to own the resource access process.

 Teacher-Focused Practices